altfatterz/altfatterz.github.io/_posts/2020-01-02-schema-evolution-with-confluent-registry.md

 ---

 In this blog post we are looking into schema evolution with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/index.html).
 Kakfa doesn't do any data verification it just accepts bytes as input without even loading into memory.
 The consumers might break if the producers send wrong data, for example by renaming a field.
-The Schema Registry is a separate component to which both the consumers and producers talk to.
+The Schema Registry takes the responsibility to validate the data.
+It is a separate component to which both the consumers and producers talk to.
 It supports [Apache Avro](https://avro.apache.org/) as the data format.

 #### Start Kafka